We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 Controls

-Robot mowers are kept in the yard by a low-voltage electric perimeter boundary wire installed at the edges of the lawn and around permanent obstacles like trees, paved areas, and buildings.
+Robot and remote control lawn mowers are kept in the yard either by a low-voltage electric perimeter boundary wire or more commonly by satellite guidance or AI-supported vision technology.
+The wire or the smart features help the mower locate the edges of the lawn and steer around permanent obstacles like trees, paved areas, and buildings.
 An onboard computer tells the mower when to mow and when to recharge.
 Just program the mowing schedule and set the blade height, and the lawn mower does the rest.
-Many robotic lawn mowers are Bluetooth capable or Wi-Fi connected, so you can program them with an app on your smartphone.
+Many robotic lawn mowers are Bluetooth capable or Wi-Fi connected, so it’s an option to program them with an app on a smartphone.

 Power Source and Battery Life

-Robot mowers charge automatically at a home-base station.
+Robot mowers charge automatically at a home base station.
 The base station serves as the charging port and the boundary wire hub.
-The same power source that charges the mower’s battery also sends a low-voltage current through the boundary wire to keep the mower in bounds.
+The same power source that charges the mower’s battery also sends a low-voltage current through the boundary wire, if installed, to guide the mower.
 A single power cord plugged into a nearby ground-fault circuit interrupter household outlet provides the needed electricity.

-These mowers typically use rechargeable lithium-ion batteries, though some use lead acid batteries or other types.
-Depending on the model and mowing conditions, a model can operate between 1 and 2.5 hours per battery charge.
+These mowers typically use rechargeable lithium-ion batteries, though some use lead-acid batteries or other types.
+Depending on the model and mowing conditions, an electric mower can operate between 1 and 2.5 hours per battery charge.
 Batteries typically need 30 minutes to an hour to recharge.
 Robot lawn mower batteries tend to last approximately 3 years on average.

 Smart Technology

-Onboard sensors, Bluetooth connectivity, mobile apps, and compatibility with personal digital assistants may all let users program a robotic mower.
+Onboard sensors, Bluetooth connectivity, mobile apps, and compatibility with personal digital assistants all let users program a robotic mower.
 On its programmed mowing schedule, the mower starts and recharges itself, returning to its docking station when it has finished the job.
-Collision sensors and boundary wire sensors keep the mower on the lawn and protect nongrass areas.
+The mowers’ programming keeps it on the lawn and protects non-grass areas.

-Many robot mowers will alert your smartphone when there is a problem, if its blades need to be changed, or if the machine is moved off the premises.
+Many robot mowers will alert smartphones when there is a problem, if its blades need to be changed, or if the machine is moved off the premises.
 Mobile apps can also allow the robot mower to be monitored and controlled remotely via a smartphone or digital assistant.

 Noise Levels